-Your home (or main residence) is the accommodation you occupy at least 8 months per year.
-You can make one furnished with tourism, i.e. to rent it for short periods (during your holidays, at the weekend, ...) for a passing clientele and for its exclusive use.
+Your home (or principal residence) is the accommodation you occupy at least 8 months of the year.
+You can make one furnished tourist, that is to say, to rent it for short periods (during your holidays, the weekend, ...) for a clientele passing through and for its exclusive use.
 Several steps need to be taken.

 Type of customer